awsdocs/amazon-appstream2-developer-guide/doc_source/enable-usage-reports.md

 The AWS Region code for the Region in which usage reporting is enabled\.

 ***account\-id\-without\-hyphens***
-Your AWS account identifier\.
+Your Amazon Web Services account identifier\.
 The random ID ensures that there is no conflict with other buckets in the same Region\.
 The first part of the bucket name, `appstream-logs`, does not change across accounts or Regions\.

 For example, if you enable usage reporting in the US West \(Oregon\) Region \(us\-west\-2\) on account number 123456789012, AppStream 2\.0 creates an Amazon S3 bucket within your account in that Region similar to the name shown in the following example: